coolzhao/Geo-SAM/docs/source/Usage/encoder_package.rst

 GeoSAM-Image-Encoder (Python package)
 ======================================

-This  package is part of Geo-SAM and is used to encode image data into features recognized by Geo-SAM.
+This package is part of the Geo-SAM project and is a standalone Python package that does not depend on QGIS.
+This package allows you to encode remote sensing images into features that can be recognized by Geo-SAM on a remote server, such as ``Colab`` or ``AWS``.

 Installation